AndrusAsumets/react-lazy-blur/README.md

 ## Blurring
 `npm install`
-`npm run blur` (blur.js is situated in /scripts folder will scan for images containing .lazy tag inside file names (but ignores the rest), then converts said files into small and blurry (look for images including .blur tags).
+`npm run lazy-blur` (Resizes images to have 1280 width and auto height and then uses the converted .lazy files to have separate .blur files.
+It's up to you if and when you would like to use those images).
 `npm run dev`
 `npm run build` (optional)